Japan: 'Minister of loneliness' tackles mental health crisis | DW | 23.04.2021

 "The number of single households and 'hikikomori' — social recluses — has been increasing rapidly for many years and the government should have recognized this far earlier," he added.

-Watanabe says better support systems must be put in place to first prevent more people succumbing to isolation during the pandemic and then reintegrate them back into society.
+Watanabe said better support systems must be put in place to first prevent more people from succumbing to isolation during the pandemic and then reintegrate them back into society.
 But he is not entirely confident that the new ministry of loneliness has the tools to achieve this goal.

 "I worry that it's just a catchy title with little real experience or knowhow to be able to genuinely help those in need," Watanabe said.